ppdanbo/py_threading_wikiproject/README.md

 - Use queues to coordinate tasks across multiple threads

-- Apply web scraping and parsing with BeautifulSoup
+- Apply web scraping and parsing with BeautifulSoup via concurrency

+- Store to Postgres

 ### 🤝 Contributing